 “I really love the living room.
-I’ve decorated the fireplace for every single holiday … the fireplace is so festive to me, and there’s no holiday I don’t like to decorate for; Valentine’s Day, St Patrick’s Day, etc. I also love the studio so much.
-I’ve worked up there, I’ve slept up there, I’ve meditated up there—it’s like a magical treehouse with AC.
+I’ve decorated the fireplace for every single holiday … the fireplace is so festive to me, and there’s no holiday I wouldn’t say I like to decorate for: Valentine’s Day, St Patrick’s Day, etc. I also love the studio so much.
+I’ve worked up there, slept up there, meditated up there—it’s like a magical treehouse with AC.
 If you leave the door open, there’s a cat that isn’t my cat.
 But it’s here.
 The cat comes to see me all the time and hangs out.”

 How did you adjust to the stay-at-home order?

-“This compound is a work from home dream.
-At one point, my sister and her fiancé were here, and we had plenty of space for three adults.
-We each had our own workspace.
+“This compound is a work-from-home dream.
+My sister and her fiancé were here at one point, and we had plenty of space for three adults.
+We each had our workspace.
 It was such a blessing to be here during the lockdown.
 To be here and have scenery changes, it turns out that you never really need to leave this place (she says with the biggest smile.)
-And if you want to you can walk to York to get a coffee.
+And if you want to, you can walk to York to get a coffee.
 There’s an incredible zero-waste grocery store, and they do farm boxes, and you walk there to refill things.
 It was perfect living here during the pandemic.”

 The kitchen opens to a gently terraced yard offering flat levels for entertaining.
 Two separate structures sit on the property; one is a detached garage currently used as a home office and yoga studio.
 The other is a studio used for meditating.
 Both are great for overnight guests and have access to the bonus bathroom.

 What’s one thing you’re glad you added to your home?